maxbaldin/uint2str/README.md

 ## Big numbers

-If uint32(uint) is not enough four you, use uint64 codec:
+If uint32(uint) is not enough for your purpose, use uint64 codec:

 ```go
 package main